NEW: Accuser says the relationship was sexual, TV station reports

 “It bothered me that they were being demonized, sort of, or were being treated as if they were automatically lying and the burden of proof is on them,” White said.

-WAGA said it and other news organizations had received a tip from someone who knew White, alleging she had had an affair with Cain.
+WAGA said it and other news organizations had received a tip from someone who knew White about the alleged affair.

 “I wanted to come out and give my side before it was thrown out there and made to be something, you know, filthy, which some people will look at this and say, that’s exactly what it is,” White told the station.

 She said their on-again, off-again relationship allegedly began in Louisville, Kentucky, in the late 1990s, when Cain gave a National Restaurant Association presentation to a group that included White.
 Afterward, the two shared drinks and Cain invited her back to his hotel room, where he pulled out a calendar and invited her to meet him in Palm Springs, California, she said.